 “Well,” Rachael began as she took another sip of her drink.
 “Because she’s the girlfriend of your ex-boyfriend.
 I never bothered asking then since you were going through a lot.”

 I still am technically.
 Taryn thought before giving a shrug.
 “Either way what he did isn’t her fault, she didn’t know about what happened until after the fact.”

 “But don’t you wonder why she is still dating him?
 I mean, he cheated on you.
 He could very well do it to her all the same.”

 “I don’t think so.”
 Taryn said.
-“What Robert and I went through, is hard enough to imagen when it’s one side, but when you combine the both, a number of things become a bit… difficult.
+“What Robert and I went through, is hard enough to imagine when it’s one side, but when you combine them both, a number of things become a bit… difficult.
 I needed time to myself, to figure everything out and he gave that to me.
 Then what happened with Paul, he asked me to do the same.
 So, I did.”